Back in December, we had super interesting chat with Andrus Purde, Head of Marketing at Pipedrive.

 I'd recommend to test them all and see which one works best for you.

-But again, if you’re just starting out, you would recommend doing it right?
-Those platforms require having at least some budget to get significant results.
+But again, if you're just starting out, you would recommend doing it right?
+Those platforms require to have at least some budget to get significant results.

 Actually, I have advised to some startups to test them even early on.